schoppmp/linreg-mpc/README.md

 Higher values denote data providers.
 `[Algorithm]` is the algorithm used for phase 2 of the protocol and can be either `cholesky`, `ldlt`, or `cgd`.
 In the case of CGD, `[Num. iterations CGD]` gives the number of iterations used before terminating.
-Finally, `[Lambda]` specifies the regularization parameter, and the `--use-ot` flag enables the aggregation phase protocol based on Oblivious Transfers.
+`[Lambda]` specifies the regularization parameter, and the `--use-ot` flag enables the aggregation phase protocol based on Oblivious Transfers.
+When using different bit widths for phase 1 and 2 (see above) one can use `--prec_phase2<=Precision phase 2>` to set a different precision for the second phase of the protocol.

 An example input file can be found in `examples/readme_example.in`:
 ```